Rachael Trost reporting

 The center here near the city of Ya’an boosts to hold over 80 captive bred Pandas, by far the largest number of pandas held in captivity in the world.
 Certain parts of the park are open to the public, while a majority is staff only research and breeding areas.
 The most popular destination within the center is the Panda Kindergarten.
 There visitors can find young pandas between the ages of 6 months to 2 years old playing together in an outside enclosure.

 A worker bringing rocks to a new enclosure.
-Many workers were residents of
+Many workers were residents of nearby small towns who need extra income. |

-Staff members said the goal for this year is for at least 10 more panda cubs to be born, hopefully 12.
+more panda cubs to be born, hopefully 12.
 It always depends on the success of researchers and some artificial insemination.

 No comments: